zmarquez/kata-chocolate/README.md

     git clone git@github.com:zmarquez/kata-chocolate.git

+And install dependences with composer.

+    php composer.phar install

-Then add your classes to 'src/Kata' and your test cases to 'src/Kata/Tests' and run 'php bin/phpunit' to run your tests.
+Then add your classes to 'src/Kata' and your test cases to 'src/Kata/Tests' and run phpunit to run your tests.

     php bin/phpunit tests/unit